swiftlang/swift-org-website/_posts/2023-05-29-using-upcoming-feature-flags.md

 ```swift
 let regex = #/[a-zA-Z_][0-9a-zA-Z_]*/#
 ```
-The source breaking change does not come into effect until the next major language version—Swift 6.
+The source breaking change does not come into effect until the next major language version — Swift 6.

 However, it would be beneficial for developers to be able to opt into using the ‘bare slash’ syntax for Regex literals now, rather than wait until Swift 6.